 - Chomly is a living trash compacter that eats anything he can find and his mouth is not made for chewing properly.
 One of his upper teeth is now replaced with a gold one.

 - Red vs. Blue:

-- It's explained that the Freelancers' AI granted them the Required Secondary Powers needed for individual armor abilities.
+- It's explained that the Freelancers' AI granted them these needed for individual armor abilities.
 When Griff tried out the Super Speed armor ability without an AI, everything, including his mental processes and metabolism, was sped up, and he ran straight into a wall because he had no way of knowing when to slow down.

 - This is actually averted in the PSA Upgrading, when Caboose gets his armor stuck in invisibility mode.

 Church: Don't worry, Caboose, I'm sure when the game comes out there'll be a way to shut it off.